samuel-lucas6/Kryptor/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Error log**
-Please upload your error log file to the GitHub issue so I can understand what is causing the problem.
+If you're using the GUI version of Kryptor, please upload your error log file to the GitHub issue so I can understand what is causing the problem.

-Installed: %APPDATA%\Kryptor\error log.txt
+GUI Installed: %APPDATA%\Kryptor\error log.txt
-Portable: Kryptor/error log.txt
+GUI Portable: Kryptor/error log.txt

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]
- - Version: [e.g. 1.0.0.0]
+ - Version: [e.g. CLI v2.2.0 Beta]